 Too old if they can ask for it?
 No way . . . that’s just when it gets funny!
 Children use a variety of ways to ask for milk – everything from Cream & Sugar to “Quiero Lechita.”
 Or, they can say nothing at all!
 “My daughter just makes this really surprised face with her mouth in an O, it’s pretty funny, oh or she just starts digging around in my shirt!” said M, who designed the adorable barrette in this post.

-The Great Potamus Pukefest of 2009 was full of chunky barf.
+The week known as The Great Pukefest in our homewas full of chunky barf.
 And foamy barf.
 And, wait, you probably don’t want me to go there.
-Let’s just say Katie was tossing A LOT of proverbial cookies.
+Let’s just say my daughter was tossing A LOT of proverbial cookies.

 How she found the means to puke I’ll never know, because the girl refused to sip water or eat so much as a cracker for over 24 hours.
 This, friends, is when nursing a toddler is so much more than a parlor trick, or a hippie choice, or something “those moms” do.
 It’s one of those things that can truly be called a lifesaver in many parts of the world.